Black-Eyed Susan (actress): Career

 During her time working with Ludlam, she met and began to collaborate with Ethyl Eichelberger.
 Eichelberger wrote the play Saint Joan for Black-Eyed Susan following Ludlam's death in 1987.

 Black-Eyed Susan performed in numerous productions at La MaMa Experimental Theatre Club.
 In 1970, she was in Bluebeard, directed at La MaMa by Ludlam and performed by his Ridiculous Theatrical Company.
 She was the narrator in Eichelberger's Phedre and Oedipus at La MaMa in 1977.
 She was in Jesurun's Red House at La MaMa in 1984 and his Deep Sleep at La MaMa in 1986, performing alongside Steve Buscemi in both productions.
 She was in Jesurun's Black Maria at La MaMa in 1987.
-She has also worked with theater artists Mabou Mines, Jim Neu, Lola Pashalinski, Taylor Mac and Mallory Catlett.

 She acted in the 1987 film Ironweed, but has always preferred theatre acting.

 In 1989, Stuart Sherman made a short film about her titled Black-Eyed Susan: Portrait of an Actress.
 In 2014, she received a Foundation for Contemporary Arts Grants to Artists Award.